hmcts/bar-api/README.md

 ## Deployment

-See Jenkinsfile for the deployment details
+See Jenkinsfile for the deployment details.

 ## Run the application
 To run the application at local developer machine use following command